decred/dcrdocs/docs/getting-started/overview.md

 The first thing you will need to do to get started with Decred is create your wallet.
 Your wallet is like a bank account.
-It can contain many address and like your bank account you don't want to give anyone else access to it.
+It can contain many addresses and like your bank account you don't want to give anyone else access to it.
 An address is like a sub account.
 If you want to receive DCR from someone else, you give them an address that is linked to your wallet.
 You can create a new address for each transaction or reuse the same address multiple times but it is strongly recommended that you do not reuse addresses.
 Your wallet can generate as many address as you want.
 There are three parts to getting started with
 Decred:

 * Connecting to the Decred network by starting a node.